 Following the initial distribution of this notice, group health plans are required to distribute the notice to all employees of their potential eligibility for state subsides when they become eligible for enrollment under the plan along with open enrollment materials free of charge.
 This notice should also be included in the SPD.
 In addition, upon request, group health plans will have to provide states with sufficient plan information to allow the state to determine whether employees and/or their dependents are eligible for assistance and/or whether the CHIP program will provide supplemental coverage.
 The penalty for failure to provide the required notices and disclosures is $100 per day per participant or beneficiary.

-The administrative simplification provisions of HIPAA impose privacy and security requirements on covered entities that are designed to protect the privacy and security of certain health information.
+HIPAA’s administrative simplification provisions impose privacy and security requirements on covered entities that are designed to protect the privacy and security of certain health information.

 Under HIPAA, a covered entity is defined as a healthcare provider, healthcare clearinghouse, or group health plan.
 “Protected health information” (PHI) refers generally to individually identifiable health information that meets any one or more of the following criteria: